AtharvaIngale/Notes-Vault/README.md

 <h1 align='center'> Notes Vault </h1>
-The project involves building a robust Notes Vault application using React and Spring Boot.
-This secure platform enables users to create, manage, and share notes seamlessly.
-Additionally, integrated speech-to-text functionality for effortless note creation.
-To store notes MySQL database is used.
+<h4 align='center'>Notes Vault is a comprehensive note-taking application that allows users to create, manage, and share text and voice-to-text notes.
+It leverages modern web technologies and integrates with external services for enhanced functionality.</h4>